friendliai/friendli-model-optimizer/README.md

 INT8 Quantization represents weights and activations using the INT8 format with acceptable accuracy drops.
 Friendli Engine enables dynamic activation scaling, where scales are computed on the fly during runtime.
-Thus, FMO only quantize weight, and Friendli Engine will load quantized weight.
+Thus, FMO only quantizes model weights, and Friendli Engine will load the quantized weights.

-### Supported Model Architecutre for INT8 Quantization
+### Supported Model Architectures for INT8 Quantization
 - `LlamaForCausalLM`
 - `MistralForcausalLM`
 - `CohereForCausalLM`